54Mbps same city speed

 Remember that using a VPN won’t allow you to watch Netflix for free – you’ll still need a subscription to the service.

-How to Get an American IP Address
+How to Get a Free US IP Address

 Perhaps you’re an American on vacation and you want to watch your favorite local shows from abroad.
 How do you do that?

-You can visit American sites and streaming services by connecting to a VPN server located in the US, as this will give you an American IP address.
+You can visit American sites and streaming services by connecting to a free VPN server located in the US, as this will give you an American IP address.

 If you want to watch US Netflix or Hulu be sure to check that your VPN service can get past the blocks that the streaming services impose on VPNs.